-Barcelona has no shortage of choice when it comes to accommodation, however, it’s worth bearing in mind that Barcelona is a city which is a little overwhelmed by tourism, and as such, is taking measures to ensure that residents are able to afford to live in the city.
+Barcelona has no shortage of choice when it comes to accommodation (click here to see listings and check the best prices), however, it’s worth bearing in mind that Barcelona is a city which is a little overwhelmed by tourism, and as such, is taking measures to ensure that residents are able to afford to live in the city.

 In particular, there has been a crackdown on city centre AirBnB accommodation, as well as a restriction on new hotel builds in the city centre.

 Short term rental properties, such as those found on sites like AirBnB, need to be registered with the city, and will have been issued a license number.
 If you want to stay in a vacation rental, then we recommend picking one which has the license number on the listing to be sure you are not bothered whilst you stay.